The Undergraduate Writing Center

 Encouraging your students to visit us:

-Some faculty give extra credit for visiting the Writing Center.
-Some faculty use reflection assignments to learn about the student’s experience or about their revision plans.
-If your class is larger than 50 students and you are going to give extra credit or include the Writing Center as part of the assignment, please reach out to Brooklyn.Walter@wsu.edu to discuss options and to ensure the Writing Center is ready for your students to visit.
+If your class is larger than 50 students and you are going to give extra credit or include the Writing Center as part of the assignment, please reach out to Pullman.Writing.Center@wsu.edu to discuss logistics and to ensure the Writing Center is ready for your students to visit.

 Verifying student visits:

-The Writing Center offers date- and time-stamped business cards after consultations.
+Students can request date- and time-stamped business cards after consultations.
 Students are asked to complete a brief exit survey to verify their visit, as well.

 Class visits: